LitiumAB/Education/Developer Education/Bookstore/Validation/README.md

 > To do this task you first need to complete the task [Author field](../Author%20field)

-During testing of the [Author field](../Author%20field) it became obvious that not only pages of type _Author_ could be set as author for a book.

-We need to add a validation to prevent that a non author page can be set.
+During testing of [Author field](../Author%20field) it became obvious that any page type can be set as author for a book,we need to validate that only author pages can be selected.

 Additional documentation is avaliable on [docs](https://docs.litium.com/documentation/architecture/validation)